 I get outside.
 I swing in our porch chair.
 I whisper to our plants.
 I pay attention to the buds on the trees and the bees.

-And with religion and spirtuality:
+And with religion and spirituality:

 I listen to LGBTQI+ Jewish thought leaders.
 I attend Shavuot: A Queer Kaleidoscope.
 We learned from teachers from five of the LGBTQI+ synagogues in the USA.
 I listen and participate as much as I can.
 I re-meet people I haven’t seen in years.
 And we got to sing and dance and learn.